The New Standard For Recovery

 The Catholic rehab program is flexible.
 If one method doesn’t seem to work, we’ll try another.
 All you have to do is be honest about your struggles and your progress.

-If you require detox, it will be administered at our local hospital by a team of medical professionals who understand addiction.
+If you require detox, it will be administered by our team of medical professionals who understand addiction.
 Once your body is ready to go, you can focus on other aspects of treatment.

 Talking about underlying factors in your addiction, such as stress, depression or sexual trauma in the past, will loosen their grip on you.

 Cognitive behavioral therapy is one of the most successful strategies in rehab.
 It will help you recognize emotional triggers that lead to drug abuse.
 Loneliness, bitterness, guilt, anger and anxiety are common pitfalls.
 When you know what your triggers are, you can put plans in place to cope with them in healthy ways.

 We’ll teach you to start new habits that support clean living.
-Life coaching will help you make sound decisions.
+Life coaching will help you with motivation and accountability to your Recovery Life Plan long after you graduate from the program.

 Group meetings with peers are invaluable for several reasons.
 Peers hold one another accountable in loving, nonjudgmental ways.
 They empathize and offer support.
 They defuse tension with humor.
 They tell their stories, and that makes newcomers feel less alone.
 Best of all, group members who are avoiding relapse will share strategies that have worked for them.

 Group meetings lay the foundation for a strong network of ongoing support after rehab.

-All of these methods are enriched by ministerial counseling, prayer meetings, and worship services.
-You needn’t be a believer to join our program, but we hope that you’ll explore our faith during your time with us.
+All of these methods are enriched by individual counseling, spiritual seminars, and worship services.
+You needn’t be a believer to join our program, but we hope that you’ll explore your faith during your time with us.

 There’s an interesting story in the Gospel of John.
 After Jesus healed a man who was blind from birth, his disciples seemed to miss the miracle and focus on the cause of blindness: